vedph/cadmus-chgc/README.md

   - eid\* (`string`, thesaurus `chgc-ids`): the CHGC ID.
   - label (`string`)
   - note (`string`)

 ## CLI

-The CLI tool is used to export TEI from a CHGC Cadmus database.
+The CLI tool is a multiple-platform, command-line based tool used to export TEI from a CHGC Cadmus database.
 This is work in progress; currently the only command is `build-tei` to build one or more TEI documents from scratch.
+The tool can run in Windows, MacOS, and most Linux flavors.

+>The import area of this project workflow (=[importing thesauri](https://github.com/vedph/cadmus_tool#thesaurus-import-command) of IDs from Excel/CSV/plain text) is covered by the [generic Cadmus CLI tool](https://github.com/vedph/cadmus_tool).

 ### Build TEI Command